vedansh-5/agent-lab-ui/docs/cloudrun-a2a/README.md

     After the deployment completes, `gcloud` will output the **Service URL**.
 You can use this URL with the A2A CLI client to interact with your deployed agent.

+    ```bash
+    export SERVICE_URL=$(gcloud run services describe $SERVICE_NAME --platform managed --region $REGION --format 'value(status.url)')
+    gcloud run services update $SERVICE_NAME --set-env-vars SERVICE_URL=$SERVICE_URL
+    ```

+**NOTE:** This all isn't quite right.
+Someone should verify / update / open issues.
+All the steps are there, but I did them kind of out of order.

+You can use this URL with the A2A CLI client to interact with your deployed agent.

 ## Disclaimer

 Important: The sample code provided is for demonstration purposes and illustrates the mechanics of the Agent-to-Agent (A2A) protocol.
 When building production applications, it is critical to treat any agent operating outside of your direct control as a potentially untrusted entity.